Gothia Cup

 The Gothia Cup ([ɡuːtɪa ˈkɵpː]) is an international youth association football tournament organized by professional football club BK Häcken, which has been held annually since 1975 in Gothenburg, Sweden.
 Considered the biggest tournament in the world in terms of participating teams, competing youth teams throughout the world enter the competition.
 The Gothia Cup is also Sweden's largest annual event.

-The Jamie Johnson (TV series) in Series 4 displays Phoenix FC, a grassroots football club competing in the Gothia Cup.
+Series 4 of the BBC's Jamie Johnson (TV series) portrays Phoenix FC, a grassroots football club competing in the Gothia Cup.